The Advice Complexity of a Class of Hard Online Problems: Abstract

 \section{Abstract}

 The advice complexity of an online problem is a measure of how much knowledge of the future an online algorithm needs in order to achieve a certain competitive ratio.
-We determine the advice complexity of a number of hard online problems including independent set, vertex cover, dominating set and several others.
-These problems are hard, since a single wrong answer by the online algorithm can have devastating consequences.
-For each of these problems, we show that $\log\left(1+\frac{(c-1)^{c-1}}{c^{c}}\right)n=\Theta (n/c)$ bits of advice are necessary and sufficient (up to an additive term of $O(\log n)$) to achieve a competitive ratio of $c$.
+Using advice complexity, we define the first online complexity class, AOC.
+The class includes independent set, vertex cover, dominating set, and several others as complete problems.
+AOC-complete problems are hard, since a single wrong answer by the online algorithm can have devastating consequences.
+For each of these problems, we show that $\log\left(1+(c-1)^{c-1}/c^{c}\right)n=\Theta (n/c)$ bits of advice are necessary and sufficient (up to an additive term of $O(\log n)$) to achieve a competitive ratio of $c$.

 The results are obtained by introducing a new string guessing problem related to those of Emek et al.~(TCS 2011) and B\"ockenhauer et al.~(TCS 2014).
-It turns out that this gives a powerful but easy-to-use method for providing both upper and lower bounds on the advice complexity of an entire class of online problems.
+It turns out that this gives a powerful but easy-to-use method for providing both upper and lower bounds on the advice complexity of an entire class of online problems, the AOC-complete problems.

 Previous results of Halld\'orsson et al.~(TCS 2002) on online independent set, in a related model, imply that the advice complexity of the problem is $\Theta (n/c)$.
 Our results improve on this by providing an exact formula for the higher-order term.
 For online disjoint path allocation, B\"ockenhauer et al.~(ISAAC 2009) gave a lower bound of $\Omega (n/c)$ and an upper bound of $O((n\log c)/c)$ on the advice complexity.
 We improve on the upper bound by a factor of $\log c$.
 For the remaining problems, no bounds on their advice complexity were previously known.